 What were some takeaways?
 “Create something magnificent.”
 “Embrace the call to boldly engage in the public sphere.”
 The realization that “opportunity abounds in our place of work to be a witness for God and to seize the opportunity for businesspeople to affect positive change.”

-There was the “Reminder that God has a purpose for me and also that I am to be bold in my faith and not keep it secret.”
-The event helped, “reignite my entrepreneurial focus.”
-One attendee noted a greater understanding that “We think that being a Christian means to ‘believe in Jesus’ but as Richard Blackaby explained is that what it really means is ‘to follow Jesus’.”
+There was a “reminder that God has a purpose for me and also that I am to be bold in my faith and not keep it secret.”
+The event helped “reignite my entrepreneurial focus.”
+One attendee noted a greater understanding that “we think that being a Christian means to ‘believe in Jesus’ but as Richard Blackaby explained is that what it really means is ‘to follow Jesus’.”

 During the evening session, the Entrepreneurial Leaders Award was presented to Paul Henderson.
 He is, of course, a sports legend in Canada, having scored “the goal” in the 1972 Canada-USSR Summit Series.
-At the same time, he has spent over 30 years in ministry, impacting 1,000s of people.
+At the same time, he has spent over 30 years in ministry, impacting thousands of people.
 He received a spontaneous standing ovation.
-He engaged in a Q&A and with characteristic vigour and enthusiasm talked about his faith.
+He engaged in a Q&A and with characteristic vigor and enthusiasm talked about his faith.
 For one attendee a highlight of the evening was “Paul Henderson’s powerful life testimony!”

-Jordan Raynor, Tampa, FL delivered a compelling evening keynote on “Called to Create: A Biblical Invitation to Create, Innovate & Risk.”
+Jordan Raynor delivered a compelling evening keynote on “Called to Create: A Biblical Invitation to Create, Innovate & Risk.”
 He shared important truths about the role of creativity in the call of believers.
 Attendees learned about being “called to create” and to “be creative and above all entrepreneurial.”
-Another attendee liked the emphasis that “God is the first entrepreneur” and that, “the gospel alone frees us to create boldly.”
+Another attendee liked the emphasis that “God is the first entrepreneur” and that “the gospel alone frees us to create boldly.”

 In short, the ELO Forum in Toronto continues to be the most important event for Christian marketplace and entrepreneurial leaders each year in Toronto and is a vital opportunity to be connected with peers, to be equipped and inspired for difference-making and to celebrate examples in the marketplace.